 With this injury, the main ligament in your thumb is stretched or torn.
-The ligament is a strong fiber that attaches one bone to another bone.
+The ligament is a strong and flexible tissue that attaches one bone to another bone.

 This injury can be caused by any kind of fall with your thumb stretched out.
 It often occurs during skiing.